Pull subscriptions to Creodias EODATA catalogue

 Status Subscription Status enumeration The allowed values of a subscription status are:

-• running (subscription is active and sends notifications to the endpoint)
+• running (subscription is active and enqueues notifications into your server-side queue)

-• cancelled (setting this status suspends and deletes a subscription)
+• cancelled (setting this status deletes the subscription and its queue)

 Example